Central West Pumped Hydro Project

 We will keep the community updated on the planning process, and inform our readers when the exhibition period is on.

-Over and above this formal process, we will undertake a number of community open days in 2021 – we will advertise in the local media about these as well as provide updates on our web site.
+Over and above this formal process, we will undertake a number of community open days – we will advertise in the local media about these as well as provide updates on our website.

 We look forward to sharing with you more information about the project and to receive your feedback.